Shaaali/identity-apps/docs/sdks/java-ee-saml.md

    </tbody>
 </table>

-A comprehensive list of the properties used above, can be found in the [Configuration Catalog](https://github.com/asgardeo/asgardeo-tomcat-oidc-agent/blob/master/io.asgardeo.tomcat.oidc.sample/src/main/resources/configuration-catalog.md).
+See the complete list of [configuration properties](https://github.com/asgardeo/asgardeo-tomcat-saml-agent/blob/master/io.asgardeo.tomcat.saml.sample/src/main/resources/configuration-catalog.md).

+#### 2. Configure the keystore of the app

-Finally, copy and paste the following configuration to the **<APP_HOME>/WEB-INF/web.xml** file and change the **certificate-file** parameter with the name of **your keystore file**.
+Copy the following configurations to the **<APP_HOME>/WEB-INF/web.xml** file and change the **certificate-file** parameter to the name of **your keystore file**.

 ```xml
 <filter>